nass1379/demenago_public/README_ENGLISH.md

 - **Multi-view and 3D fusion**
   Combine multiple views of the same object to reduce uncertainty compared to single-image estimation.

-- **Dedicated depth estimation**
-  Integrate a monocular depth model (e.g., MiDaS) to improve camera–object distance estimation, complementing the current geometric assumptions.

-- **Context-aware personalization**
-  Automatically adapt assumptions (camera height, dimensional constraints) based on housing type or geographic region.

 - **Learning from real-world feedback**
   Gradually refine priors and truck recommendations using actual volumes observed after real moves.

 ---

-*Document intended for demonstration purposes.*
+*Document intended for demonstration purposes made by Nassim Barhoumi*